 “Montie” and the Establishment

 A graduate of Winchester and Oxford, and a paid up member of the Conservative Party, Montague Druitt at one time joined the multitude of fellow Oxonians engaged in rescue work amongst the poor and destitute of London’s East End.

 A number of events in his life saw Druitt quickly unravel in that autumn of 1888 and although he resided in Blackheath – and thus could have murdered poor women anywhere in London – he persisted in returning to commit his crimes in the worst slum in London known as “the evil, quarter mile”.

 George Bernard Shaw was not alone in 1888 in noticing how these grim murders generated an overdue amount of attention in press coverage and public attitudes towards the poor.
 The victims were at last considered not as sex-obsessed, moral failures but as people already ruined by scandalous social neglect.

 Commendably the Old Etonian smoothie, Sir Melville Macnaghten revealed an unwanted truth to fellow members of the so-called “better classes” – that the foul murderer had not been some loathsome alien from the depths, but rather an Englishman, a gentile, a gentleman and a professional.

 “One of us”, like it or lump it.

 Jonathan Hainsworth is an Ancient and Modern History teacher of 30 years experience, whose research on “Jack the Ripper” found that a Metropolitan Police Chief had solved the case.

 Christine Ward-Agius is a researcher and artist who spent many years working for an Australian Government program to empower sole parents via education, training and employment.
-The Escape of Jack the Ripper will be published on 15 March by Amberley Books.
+The Escape of Jack the Ripper is published by Amberley Books.